-NOI = Net Operating Income
+- DF = Discount Factor

-DF = Discount Factor
+- PW = Present Worth

-PW = Present Worth
+- = Last year of holding period

 4. Stock and Debt Approach

 MVE +MVD = Market Value of Assets

 MVE = Market value of Equity MVD = Market value of Debt

 In reconciling multiple model results for a property, the appraiser considers the model results that best address the individual characteristics of the subject property while maintaining equalization a mong like properties.
 Results for each property may be found on the appraisal district's appraisal roll.